googlecloudlab/first_steps_with_go/intro.md

 Go is an open source programming language developed at Google that makes it easy to build simple and reliable software.
 It strives to be as simple as possible, but not simpler.
 It compiles to machine code, can be very efficient, and grows with grace.

+Go was designed to:
+- Use static typing and have the run-time efficiency of C
+- Have the readability and usability of languages like Python and JavaScript
+- Exhibit great performance in networking and multiprocessing

-Developed at Google in 2007, Go is a top-tier programming language.
+Developed at Google in 2007 and released in 2009, Go is a top-tier programming language specifically designed to build fast, scalable applications.
 Today, Go is a Top 10 Language with 2+ Million Developers.
 What makes Go really shine is its efficiency; it is capable of executing several processes concurrently.
 And as far as programming languages go, it has an extensive “vocabulary,” meaning it can display more information than other languages.

+Go comes from a pretty impressive team of people: Ken Thompson (designer and creator of Unix and C), Rob Pike (cocreator of UTF-8 and Unix format), and Robert Griesemer (a Google engineer).
+If you are technically inclined, you may want to check out an article called "Go at Google: [Language Design in the Service of Software Engineering"](https://talks.golang.org/2012/splash.article), which discusses how Go was initially conceived to solve problems at Google.

 The best source of information about Go is the official web site at [go.dev](https://go.dev/).

 Though it uses a similar syntax to C, Go is a standout language that provides top-notch memory safety and management features.
 Additionally, the language’s structural typing capabilities allow for a great deal of functionality and dynamism.
 Moreover, Go is not only high up on programmers’ most-loved and most-wanted lists — it also correlates to a 33% salary bump (PDF, 2.4 MB).

 https://info.hackerrank.com/rs/487-WAY-049/images/HackerRank-2020-Developer-Skills-Report.pdf

+## What Go can do for you

+You can learn many programming languages toay, but Go stands out for a few reasons:

+- **Go is easy to learn**: Go's syntax makes it a readable language.
+It skips many of the complexities in other languages.
+- **Go has fewer features than other programming languages**: You don't have to worry about the best way to solve a problem - there is only one right way in Go.
+This makes your codebase easy to maintain.'
+- **Go excels in concurrent programming**: Go's support for Goroutines makes it extremely easy to run multiple functions concurrently.

 ## The Origins of Go